Toll Collector

 What's the rudest thing a driver ever said or did to you?

-Asked by slimstyle about 12 years ago
+Asked by slimstyle over 12 years ago

 I've had a lot of rude things done to me over the years.
 Dirty money, insults, ridiculous amounts of change, etc. But I think the one thing that has stuck with me to this day happened on an overnight shift years ago.
 Guy pulled up, handed me his ticket and his money in silence.
 While making his change, he looked up at me and asked 'Is this what you're going to do for the rest of your life?'
 While I truly don't believe he was asking the question maliciously, it's a loaded question, and something I would never ever ask another human being who's just trying to get through their day.